ewaldmire/ascender/docs/docsite/rst/administration/logging.rst

 Splunk
 ^^^^^^^^

-climber's Splunk logging integration uses the Splunk HTTP Collector.
+ascender's Splunk logging integration uses the Splunk HTTP Collector.
 When configuring a SPLUNK logging aggregator, add the full URL to the HTTP Event Collector host, like in the following example:

    .. code-block:: text